 - Employees must adhere to the Kentucky State University Ethical Principles and Code of Conduct, the Human Resource Policy manual, and the Appropriate Usage and Use of University Internet policies.

-- Seek approval and training from the Division of Brand Identity and University Relations
+- Seek approval and training from the Office of Public Relations

 - Have authorization to post on your department’s behalf